 Do Roulette Betting Systems Actually Change the Odds?

-For example, the Paroli system increases bets after wins, but like all progression strategies, it cannot overcome the built-in house edge.
+For example, the Paroli system increases bets after wins, but like every progression strategy, it cannot overcome the built-in house edge.

 - Martingale roulette strategy